Yash0605/DSA/Practice/Trees/Deepest Leaves Sum/readme.md

 ## Time Complexity: O(n)

 ## Space Complexity: O(n) - If temp used, can be solved without this as well so O(1)

+`Prac 2`:

+Knew level order traversal will be used but did not optimize that we can calculate the sum in the same traversal where we populate the queue => used extra temp list which was not required.